Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 The Sandwich Case

-Lotus 58 is designed as a complete keyboard with a sandwich style case of the same FR4 fibreglass material as the PCB.
+Lotus 58 is designed as a complete keyboard with a sandwich-style case of the same FR4 fiberglass material as the PCB.

-The FR4 fibreglass plates used are quite stiff and give a good intermediate feel for keyboards, making it the ideal low cost material for a case.
-The 'case plates' are available in black or white, with multiple options based on your choice of layout.
+The FR4 fiberglass plates used are quite stiff and give a good intermediate feel for keyboards, making it the ideal low-cost material for a case.
+The 'case plates' are available in black or white.

 Specific caveat for Lotus 58 - unWired & BLE: These products should not be used with a metal case (both ferrous and non-ferrous metal, ie Aluminium), either CNC machined or as plates, as it reduces wireless performance and increases battery consumption noticeably.

-¹ In testing, using the prototype for a normal 40h work week, battery life has greatly exceded this, but results may vary with usage.
+¹ In testing, using the prototype for a normal work week, battery life has greatly exceeded this, but results may vary with usage.

 ² https://en.wikipedia.org/wiki/Button_cell - CR2032 has a nominal capacity of 220 mAh.

 ³ https://www.nordicsemi.com/Products/nRF52810 - This describes the technical specifications and quality of the theoretical link, as per the chipset and API.
-Keep in mind that this is an enthusiast grade keyboard, with a very low power wireleless link, that is highly susceptible to outside interference.
-Be aware that you experience may vary greatly.
+Be aware that your experience may vary greatly.

 Segger J-Link - Flashing the modules requires a Segger J-link or equivalent hardware flasher.